You need a healthy gut to live a healthy life.

 Exercise is good for gut health.
 For instance, it increases the number of butyrate producing bacteria.
 It can help with constipation and it may also lower gut inflammation.

 We don’t fully understand how exercise affects the gut.
-That being said, bacteria in the gut of obese individuals is different than non-obese individuals.
+That being said, we know that bacteria in the gut of obese individuals is different when compared to non-obese individuals.